baykalfurkan/fighter_jet_comparison/README.md

 # dogfight_comparison
+- open the exe file in the "dist" folder to run the code
-aircraft list will be updated
+- aircraft list will be updated